SUMMARY

-The application development life cycle (ADLC) plays a massive role in how your application provides value to its customers.
-Following a well-defined structure for building, testing, and releasing an application builds confidence in the team and aids in a successful project outcome.
+The application development life cycle plays a massive role in how your application provides value to its customers.
+Following a well-defined structure for building, testing, and releasing software builds confidence in the team and aids in a successful project outcome.
 Enforcing ADLC is not just the job of a product manager; it’s important that each member of the application team understands and follows the life cycle with discipline.

 Organizations typically follow a process to deliver applications on time.
 You should separate this process into the following phases.

 The design phase involves drafting solutions to problems found during the discovery phase.
-UX/UI designers are the most active participants during this phase since they work with the team to create potential solutions from the design point of view.
-UX/UI designers will use mediums like blueprints, wireframes, and mock-ups to display these solutions and alert the team to potential blockers ahead of time.Â
+UX/UI designers are the most active participants in this phase, working with the team to create potential solutions from a design perspective.
+They’ll use mediums like blueprints, wireframes, and mockups to display these solutions and alert the team to potential blockers ahead of time.

 At this point, the team should know what they need to do to improve user experience.
 During the development phase, the real fun begins.
 Software developers are the most active participants during this time because they’re in charge of bringing the product requirements to fruition.
-It’s important to note that sometimes the development team can be divided based on the app’s architecture (monolith vs. microservices).
+It’s important to note that the development team can be divided based on the app’s architecture (monolith vs. microservices).

 Once the development team builds the necessary features, the application is ready for testing.
-At this point, the team sets up one or more environments to reflect the production version of the app so that they can test its functionality (either manually or by using automated integration testing pipelines).
+At this point, the team sets up one or more environments to reflect the production version of the software so that they can test its functionality (either manually or by using automated integration testing pipelines).

-QA professionals and security engineers are involved in this phase, with the singular goal of finding issues that will prevent the app from working as it should.
+QA professionals and security engineers are involved in this phase, with the singular goal of finding issues preventing the app from working as it should.
 Problems encountered during this phase, like bugs and security and compliance issues, are reported to the development team so they can address them.
 Because of limited time, the team will likely prioritize issues in order of severity and decide whether to fix some or all of them.

 The QA team is usually the last line of defense because they decide whether certain features are ready for users.